khellang/Scrutor/README.md

 ## Usage

-The library adds a single extension method, `Scan`, to `IServiceCollection`.
-This is the entry point to set up your assembly scanning.
+The library adds a two extension methods to `IServiceCollection`:

+ - `Scan` - This is the entry point to set up your assembly scanning.
+ - `Decorate` - This method is used to decorate already registered services.

+## Examples

-### Example
+### Scanning

 ```csharp
 var collection = new ServiceCollection();